Stapelia grandiflora Masson

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
 A minimum winter temperature of 10°C (50°F) is acceptable, providing that plants are kept dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
 However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty succulent soil mix is essential, and clay pots are advisable for the more delicate species.
 Some growers prefer a mineral-only soil to minimize the chance of a fungal attack on the roots.
-A layer of grit on the surface of the soil prevents moisture from accumulating around the base of stems.
+A layer of grit on the soil's surface prevents moisture from accumulating around the base of stems.

 This species is native to South Africa (Northern Cape, Eastern Cape, and Free State).